Rahlir/NumiLaunchbar/README.md

 [Numi](https://numi.io/)
 * Live Feedback Enabled: see the result as you type
 * Press `enter` to activate the application - no need to select *Numi.app* in LaunchBar
-* Automatically launches Numi in background if it is not running
+* Automatically launches Numi in background if it is not running and displays the result once ready - no interruptions during input

 ## Installation